hindu-comm/weblogs/manasataramgini/2012/08/2012-08-13_the-conversion.md

 After a moment of silence braindeya spoke as though some deep feeling within him had just erupted: “It is not the SS party which is the issue here, and nor is it the issue of our classes being disrupted, but the marumoha spitting at our faces”.
-“Indeed\!
+“Indeed!
 This is marumoha and its rascally founder have nothing but evil to offer” said KS in apparent agreement.
 Just then AmrAnana stepped forth and blasted them: “How could you blame an entire community or religion.
 My own parents while born